buggyrace/buggy-race-about/docs/index.md

 {: .rhul  }
-_Buggy Racing_ was originally created in 2020 as the final term project of the CompSci Foundation programme at Royal Holloway, University of London.
+_Buggy Racing_ was originally created in 2020 as the final term project of the CompSci Foundation programme at Royal Holloway, University of London (RHUL).
 We ran it as a 6-week course of weekly lab sessions with students after at least one full term of introductory Python.
 <br>
 Since then we've made it very configurable so you can run it in a way that works for your institution or course — university department, FE College, or local